DoctorKisow/Document-Library/README.md

 ### License
 This project is licensed under the MIT License.
 Please see the [LICENSE.md](LICENSE.md) file for details.

+### Copyright Notice
+**Copyright Notice**

+This repository contains materials that may be subject to copyrights held by other individuals or organizations.
+Users are advised to respect all copyright laws and regulations when accessing, using, or distributing these materials.
+Any third-party content included in this repository is used for educational purposes only and is provided under the fair use doctrine.
+If you believe that any content in this repository violates your copyright, please contact us immediately so that we can address the issue.
+By using this repository, you agree to comply with all applicable copyright laws and to respect the intellectual property rights of others.

 ### Contact
 For any inquiries, feedback, or takedown requests please contact [Dr. Matthew Kisow](https://www.linkedin.com/in/doctorkisow/).